tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## SubmitAllAndWait

-Similar to [SubmitAndWait](#submitandwait), submitAllAndWait can be used to send multiple commands sequentially to the same component.
+Similar to [SubmitAndWait](#submitandwait), `submitAllAndWait` can be used to send multiple commands sequentially to the same component.
 This could be used to send initialization commands to an HCD, for instance.
-The argument for submitAllAndWait is a list of commands. submitAllAndWait returns a list of SubmitResponses – one for each command in the list.
+The argument for `submitAllAndWait` is a list of commands.
+This method returns a list of `SubmitResponses` – one for each command in the list.

 Type definitions of `submitAllAndWait` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#submitallandwait)